Message from the Chair

 - Monica Flores, from Florida International University, comes to D.C. to further her studies in chemistry, a location which feels, to her, like a long way from Miami.
 When Monica first started studying chemistry, she didn’t have a clear goal, but rather broad interests.
 As issues of climate change became more prominent, Monica realized that she wanted to be more proactive and began to gear her career interests towards environmental chemistry.
 At GW, Monica is hoping to follow a path that will open doors that allow her to contribute to solving the growing environmental issues.

-- Jie Li, after obtaining his bachelor’s degree from Huazohong University of Science and technology, decided to pursue a masters degree in the United States.
+- Jie Li, after obtaining his bachelor’s degree from Huazhong University of Science and Technology, decided to pursue a masters degree in the United States.
 He graduated from Case Western Reserve University.
 During his PhD study, he would like to do research related to analytical chemistry.
 In his spare time, he is a big fan of soccer, and Lionel Messi is his favorite soccer player.

 - Xinye Liu grew up in China and recently graduated from University of Akron.
 Consequently she is a big fan of the Cavaliers.
 For the past few years, Xinye has worked on synthesizing a variety of nanostructured materials including metal organic framework, graphene-based materials and well-ordered mesoporous products for the energy storage applications.
 Now working with Professor Licht, her work will focus on CO2 utilization and address climate warming solutions